 But in parallel to the political and monarchical criticisms, the citizens were able to weave a discourse where love overcame hate.
 To see oneself immersed in such a manifestation was recorded as something strange, because how was it possible that an act of terrorism could turn into a bath of love and bet on no resentment?
 There is no doubt that in times of high emergency, society gives unpredictable responses, which appeal to the depths of every human being, and what is encouraging is that these responses follow the sign of nonviolence.

-In this exaltation of love, the one embraced the other, gestures of acceptance and brotherhood between cultures were palpable and declarations of pacifism were expressed in each section by the Muslim community.
+In this exaltation of love, people embraced one another, gestures of acceptance and brotherhood between cultures were palpable and declarations of pacifism were expressed in each section by the Muslim community.
 Such mass events, with peaceful slogans demonstrated by clear acts of affection, are becoming more frequent in Catalan society.
-Because since 15M, the spark has been burning and much of society no longer wants to be a puppet of the fear that tries to instill power.
+Because since 15M, the spark has been alive and much of society no longer wants to be a puppet of the fear that those in power are trying to instill.

 Living that afternoon and walking among the five hundred people who attended the Passeig de Gràcia to the Plaza Catalunya, became almost a liberating ritual, it was difficult to foresee a priori that the citizen response was going to follow the path of reconciliation, its message being the true protagonist and rejecting the political, institutional and monarchic act.

-Two months ago Barcelona had organised a world meeting of “Cities without fear”, a meeting of municipalities governed by the same sign, and here, in the demonstration, the citizens had the opportunity to defend the slogan of that meeting: “we are not afraid”.
+Two months ago Barcelona organised a world meeting of “Cities without fear”, a meeting of municipalities under a common banner, and here, in the demonstration, the citizens had the opportunity to defend the slogan of that meeting: “we are not afraid”.

 A year ago we were wondering what direction all these scenarios would take.
 During this time, Catalonia, immersed in a multitude of events, touched the tip of the iceberg.
 The voices of Islamic terrorism were muffled, but the string of political events linked to the dictates of the central government has marked the most surprising current events that can be expected of a supposedly democratic country.
 Without a doubt, the story leads us to discover that the resentment did resound on part of the ruling class.
 Two months later, in an act too close to the terrorist act not to create neural connections, which are still supposedly popular imaginations, the “illegal” acts of the popular consultation for self-determination of October 1st take place.
 Once again, nonviolence is based on citizen pacifism in the face of brutal violence by the security forces.
 This was followed by a whole series of acts, imprisonment, repression and disenfranchisement under article 155.